GenesisFR/DS1TroubleshootingGuide/README.md

 - "\<path-to-game\>\Maps\XPMap.dsmap"
 - "\<path-to-game\>\Resources\XPRes.dsres"

-Note: setting "shadow_tex_size" higher than 256 will yield another warning that can safely be ignored.
+Note: setting "shadow_tex_size" higher than 256 will yield another warning that can safely be ignored and using the HD textures mod will make them white.

 ## Remove a tank protection